scalesql/popmaint/docs/DOCS.md

 Plan Configuration (TOML)
 ------------------------------------------------------------------
-Plan files should be stored in the `plans` folder and have a `toml` extension.
+Plan files are stored in the `plans` folder and have a `toml` extension.

 ```toml
 servers = [